 The city's advanced public transport system makes getting around in Taipei easy.
-Even frequent day trips out of the city are feasible with high-speed trains.
+Even frequent day trips out of the city are feasible, thanks to the high-speed trains.

-Maps in English are easy to come by but, due to a lack of consistency in adapting Mandarin words into the Latin alphabet (pinyin), maps and road signs often display different spellings of the same roads or areas.
-For instance, one might encounter variations like 'Zhongxiao' spelled as 'Chung Hsiao' or 'Jhongsiao'.
-Familiarising oneself with common street and place names can help alleviate the confusion that might arise from this inconsistency.
+Maps in English are easy to come by, but due to a lack of consistency in adapting Mandarin words into the Latin alphabet (pinyin), maps and road signs often display different spellings of the same roads or areas.
+For instance, you might encounter variations like 'Zhongxiao' spelt as 'Chung Hsiao' or 'Jhongsiao'.
+Familiarising yourself with common street and place names can help alleviate the confusion that might arise from this inconsistency.

-With an EasyCard, expats can pay for bus, railway and MRT tickets.
-They can also pay for YouBike rentals, parking and convenience store purchases.
-Expats can purchase an EasyCard at most MRT stations, convenience stores like 7-Eleven and FamilyMart.
-They can top up their cards at the same locations, via an ATM or online through the app, and they can even use their phone as a Mobile EasyCard.
+With an EasyCard, you can purchase bus, railway and MRT tickets.
+You can also pay for YouBike rentals, parking, and convenience store purchases.
+You can buy an EasyCard at most MRT stations and convenience stores like 7-Eleven and FamilyMart.
+Cards can be topped up at the same locations, via an ATM or online through the app.
+If your smartphone has NFC functionality, you can use it in place of the card.

 Check out the EasyCard website for more information.